-For many Jews, the High Holiday season begins with Rosh HaShanah and the start of the new month of .
+For many Jews, the High Holiday season begins with Rosh HaShanah and the start of .
 Jewish tradition, however, teaches that the preceding month of is a time of soul-searching and reflection to prepare oneself for the magnitude of the Days of Awe.
 It is during this time that we observe (also spelled s'lichot).

 In the broadest definition, selichot are penitential prayers said before and during the High Holidays and other fast days throughout the year.
 But the term first appears as a reference to the biblical verses that were added to the Yom Kippur liturgy.

-In Hebrew, selichot translates to “forgiveness,” and indeed there is an emphasis in these prayers on the merciful attributes with which God is said to govern the world.
+In Hebrew, selichot translates to “forgiveness.”
+There is certainly an emphasis in these prayers on the merciful attributes with which God is said to govern the world.

 We begin and end the season of repentance with the same words, calling out to the compassionate God who we hope will accept our prayers.
-The holiday itself occurs early in the month of Elul in Sephardic tradition, but on the Saturday evening just before Rosh HaShanah in Ashkenazi communities.
+The holiday itself occurs early in the month of Elul intradition, but on the Saturday evening just before Rosh HaShanah in communities.
 Either way, prayers are read and meditations considered as individuals are encouraged to reflect on the past year and the changes they wish to make in the upcoming one.

 Reform congregations have developed beautiful and meaningful programs for the observance of Selichot on the Saturday evening prior to Rosh HaShanah.
 This often includes a study program about the themes of repentance and forgiveness.
-Many congregations show a popular movie exploring these themes.
+Many congregations show a popular movie that explores these themes.

-In addition to the Selichot service, a meaningful ritual of changing the Torah covers to those specifically designed for the High Holidays often precedes the service.
+In addition to the Selichot service itself, a meaningful ritual of changing the Torah covers to those specifically designed for the High Holidays often precedes Selichot.
 The special covers are usually white, representing purity and the wish that through repentance, our sins will be made white as snow (Isaiah 1:18).

 Find a Reform congregation near you and inquire about their Selichot services.